 Do you drink milk from plastic jugs?
 (Or could you get someone who does to save theirs for you?)

 Do you have a small deck or other flat outdoor space that gets a decent amount of light?

-I live in Saskatoon, SK, which is in zone 3b and has a short growing season of approximately 100 days, give or take depending on that year’s weather and which sources frost dates you believe.
-Last year I tried my first small experiment with winter sowing (or milk jug gardening, as it’s sometimes referred to) and it was a success.
+I live near Saskatoon, SK, which is in zone 3b and has a short growing season of approximately 100 days, give or take depending on that year’s weather and which sources of frost dates you believe.
+In 2018, I tried my first small experiment with winter sowing (or milk jug gardening, as it’s sometimes referred to), and it was a success.

 Winter Sowing Works–Even in Cold Climates Like Zone 3

-This Winter/Spring I plan on experimenting with a lot more flowers and vegetables.
-I’ll let you know what else I can get to work.
-P.S.–If you’re in a cold climate like I am, the name Winter Sowing is a bit of a misnomer, especially if you’re trying this with vegetables.
+P.S.
+If you’re in a cold climate like I am, the name “winter sowing” is a bit of a misnomer, especially if you’re trying this with vegetables.
 I didn’t put my milk jugs out until the end of March, hoping to avoid -30 or -40 weather.
-In warmer climates I’d expect you could actually put yours out in Winter.
+In warmer climates, I’d expect you could actually put yours out in winter.

 How to Get Started Winter Sowing with Milk Jugs

 To start your own flowers or vegetables, you’ll need…